 By starting healthy dental habits from a young age (before their first birthday), you can help your children avoid these pesky cavities.
 Taking preventative steps against tooth decay is important as soon as your child gets their first tooth, which is usually around 6 months.
 Consistent and proactive infant oral hygiene can make all the difference!

 Dental habits are something that kids often learn from their parents based on how well they see their parents take care of their own teeth, and how strongly they encourage their children to do the same.
 So remember how you take care of your teeth will influence how your children take care of their teeth.

-1. Avoid sugary foods and snacks.
+1. Avoid sugary snacks.

 Sugary snacks are the main culprit when it comes to cavities.
 You may already be avoiding candy and cookies.
 However, many unlikely foods contain excessive amounts of sugars!

 Seemingly healthy snacks like fruit juice, smoothies, yogurt, and pureed fruit squeeze packs have more sugar than we realize.
 Check the back of the packaging next time you are grocery shopping to see the sugar content.
 Even products that are advertised as “no sugar added” may have high sugar content (or added artificial sweeteners).
 Also remember that cough drops, mints, and gum contain sugar that can contribute to the bacterial buildup.